yiisoft/yii2/docs/guide/runtime-routing.md

 ### URL normalization <span id="url-normalization"></span>

-Since version 2.0.10 [[yii\web\UrlManager|UrlManager]] uses [[yii\web\UrlNormalizer|UrlNormalizer]] for dealing
-with variations of the same URL with and without trailing slash.
+Since version 2.0.10 [[yii\web\UrlManager|UrlManager]] can be configured to use [[yii\web\UrlNormalizer|UrlNormalizer]] for dealing with variations of the same URL with and without trailing slash.
 Because technically `http://example.com/path` and `http://example.com/path/` are different URLs, serving the same content for both of them can degrade SEO.
-By default normalizer collapses consecutive slashes, adds or removes trailing slashes depending on whether the suffix has a trailing slash or not, and redirects to normalized version of URL using [permanent redirection](https://en.wikipedia.org/wiki/HTTP_301).
+By default normalizer collapses consecutive slashes, adds or removes trailing slashes depending on whether the suffix has a trailing slash or not, and redirects to the normalized version of the URL using [permanent redirection](https://en.wikipedia.org/wiki/HTTP_301).
-Normalizer can be configured individually for URL manager and each rule - by default rule will use normalizer from URL manager.
+The normalizer can be configured globally for the URL manager or individually for each rule - by default each rule will use the normalizer from URL manager.
 You can set [[yii\web\UrlRule::$normalizer|UrlRule::$normalizer]] to `false` to disable normalization for particular URL rule.

+The following shows an example configuration for the UrlNormalizer:

 ```php
 [